rashi117/YOGA-POSE-CLASSIFICATION/README.md

 But performance of SVM was better than RF based on precision and recall scores for all the poses.

 Training dataset size : 636 KB
-Testiing dataset size : 250 KB
+Testing dataset size : 250 KB